 Future Directions

 There are a number of important research questions that were not able to be answered in the present study, many of which have been alluded to previously in the discussion.
 First, future research should address the paucity of knowledge about how therapist and organizational factors impact feedback’s effectiveness (Lambert et al., 2018).
 At the therapist level, this could include more investigations on how therapists attend to feedback and use it to inform treatment.
 Although the present study included the moderating effect of how often the CCAPS was administered, no information was available on how often therapists looked at the CCAPS filled out by their clients, and specifically at the feedback it provided on their progress.
-Prior research has found that feedback is only effective if therapists attend to it (de Jong, van Sluis, Nugter, Heiser, & Spinhoven, 2012).
-However, more studies are needed to determine how clinicians use feedback to inform treatment, and how this differs based on whether a client is on or off track.
-Future research addressing these questions could provide a basis for policy recommendations around viewing the CCAPS before sessions, sharing its feedback with clients, and using it for treatment planning.
+Prior research has unsurprisingly found that feedback is only effective if therapists attend to it (de Jong, van Sluis, Nugter, Heiser, & Spinhoven, 2012); however, more studies are needed to determine how clinicians use feedback to inform treatment, and how this differs based on whether a client is on or off track.
+Future research addressing these questions could provide a basis for policy recommendations around viewing the CCAPS before sessions, sharing it with clients, and using it for treatment planning.

 Future investigations should also examine the impact of organizational variables on psychotherapy feedback.
 In the present study, for example, no information was collected about how the CCAPS was introduced at each center; yet, this could have had an effect on the findings presented here.
 Such effect could have been manifested in an interaction between the organization and therapist levels.
 In a center where the change to the new CCAPS system was imposed top down without therapist buy in, for instance, some therapists may have felt resentful of not being part of the decision, which may have attenuated the feedback’s effectiveness.
 More generally, if a center had developed a positive culture around routine outcome monitoring, where the CCAPS was discussed positively in supervision and elsewhere, therapists may had been more likely to incorporate CCAPS feedback into treatment planning, allowing it to have more of an impact.
 Other organizational variables may also play a role in the successful implementation of ROM and feedback system.
 Built on hundreds of centers using common measures, CCMH is uniquely positioned to examine such variables in future investigations.